xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 # Solution

-The Event-based Scaling solution gives control to customers in determining when to scale Mule app workers horizontally (in either direction), and how to affect a group of such apps instead of doing so one-by-one.
+The Event-based Scaling API solution gives control to customers in determining when to scale Mule app workers horizontally (in either direction), and how to affect a group of such apps instead of doing so one-by-one.

 The following Message Sequence Diagram illustrates the features in the solution grouped as followed:
 1. Group operations: Provides the ability to group a number of Mule apps in group names.
 Multiple groups can be created and maintained through their own lifecycles.
 Group is a useful way to collect a number of Mule apps that can be scaled together in response to an external event.